aljones1816/GHCNV4_Analysis/README.md

 - There is no correction made for time of observation bias.
 - There is no homogenization applied.
 - There is no spatial interpolation for grid boxes that have no stations - these cells are simply absent from the dataset.

+To run the analysis:

+1. Download the required datasets from GHCN/Dropbox
+2. Run pip3 install -r requirements.txt to install necessary dependencies
+3. Run the analysis.py script